pimcore/pimcore/docs/Development_Documentation/02_MVC/04_Routing_and_URLs/_index.md

 Redirects with priority 99 come second in the processing priority.
 See [Redirects](./04_Redirects.md) for details.

 #### 3. Pimcore Documents and Pretty URLs:
-The path of Pimcore Documents also defines their URL.
+The path of Pimcore Documents also defines its URL.
 In addition to the path, so called pretty URLs can be defined for documents.
-The path and pre pretty URLs come third in the processing priority.
+The Document path and pretty URLs come third in the processing priority.
  See [Documents and Pretty URLs](./00_Documents_and_Pretty_URLs.md) for details.